zeyuz35/zeyuz35.github.io/vault/SFM.inference.r.md

 id: wQruEPvAQOC2xbS48WvgQ
 title: r Estimators
 desc: ''
-updated: 1635206686479
+updated: 1635319413605
 created: 1635206494435
+bibliography: [references.bib]
 ---

-# Estimators for the no. of static factors
+A summary for estimators of $r$, the number of static factors.

 ## Bai and Ng

+The most famous and widely used estimator

+## Ahn and Horenstein

 ## Onatski